 To give more emphasis on this result, I disconnected the system at t=15s.
 With the graph re-scaled, this constancy gets more obvious:

 Graph of the variation of the magnetic field in the X axis (longer time)

 With the same test performed on the three axes, we validated the constant nature of the magnetic field in our Helmholtz simulation environment.
 This is a very important result as it proves that the coils are well wound, that the electronics manages to power them with a constant current, and that any testing we will later do in the simulator is meaningful no matter where it is placed in the working volume.

 Control of the field

-The experimental protocol is the following: a description of several magnetic field waveforms is done in the software, and a sensor is placed in the Helmholtz coils.
+The experimental protocol is the following: a description of several magnetic field waveform is done in the software, and a sensor is placed in the Helmholtz coils.
 If the measured waveform corresponds to the one described in software, it proves that we have control over the magnetic field.

 As shown by this capture, the waveform corresponds to the one we described in software.
-With the testing of the magnetic field with different waveforms in each of the three axes, we validated our control of the Helmholtz simulation environment.
+With the testing of the magnetic field with different waveform in each of the three axes, we validated our control of the Helmholtz simulation environment.

 Author: Charles Grassin